 By the end of April, Lawrence was getting restless again, and still looking for somewhere to write.
 The party had an open invitation to visit Idella Purnell, a former student of Bynner, in Guadalajara.
 Lawrence read about Chapala in Terry’s Guide to Mexico and, taking into account its proximity to Guadalajara, decided to explore the village for himself.

 Curiously, there is some uncertainty among biographers as to how (and precisely when) Lawrence first arrived in Chapala.
 It is usually claimed that he left the Mexico City-Guadalajara train at Ocotlán, stayed at the Ribera Castellanos hotel, and then took a boat to Chapala.
-This version is given by Bynner in Journey with Genius (p 124).
+This version is given by Clark (1964)—who specifies that Lawrence left the hotel and arrived in Chapala on 29 April—and by Bynner in Journey with Genius (p 124).
 This was certainly possible (and this manner of arrival was clearly the basis for the trip to “Lake Sayula” described in chapters V and VI of The Plumed Serpent).

 However, elsewhere it is claimed that the house Lawrence subsequently rented in Chapala was recommended to him by a consular official in Guadalajara.
-If that is true, it would seem more likely that Lawrence met the official face-to-face in Guadalajara.
-He then had several alternative ways to reach Chapala: train back to Ocotlán, followed by boat, or train to La Capilla and then the La Capilla-Chapala railway (which operated on a limited schedule), or bus (camion) all the way from Guadalajara.
+If that is true, it is more likely that Lawrence met the official face-to-face in Guadalajara.
+He would then have had several alternative ways to reach Chapala: train back to Ocotlán, followed by boat; or train to La Capilla and then the La Capilla-Chapala railway (which operated on a limited schedule); or bus (camion) all the way from Guadalajara.

 However he arrived, Lawrence liked what he saw and, within hours of arriving in Chapala, had sent an urgent telegram back to Mexico City pronouncing Chapala “paradise” and urging the others to join him there immediately.